funwithtriangles/gol-nes/README.md

 2*256 bytes is needed (Board0 and Board1).
 While the game is reading off one board, it is writing to the other.

 *Note: This is my first NES project, don't use this as an example of best practice!*

+## Build
+Just run `make` to build it.
+You can then run `make run` to open up the rom in FCEUX emulator.